In Part 2, we get into the details as Fabio talks more about the calendar ahead, the emotions of Le Mans, and the WEC itself.

 You know, it always depends a bit on the car and how the car works, but overall day racing is quite good as well, at the end it’s always good you know – it’s like everything has an advantage and a disadvantage – driving around lunchtime (midday) is quite cool as well.

-Q: I’ve heard a lot of good things about Spa-Francorchamps, as you touched on before.
+Q: I’ve heard a lot of good things about Spa-Francorchamps, as you hinted a little before.
 What can you say about it?
 What are your thoughts about Spa?

 Spa is quite good.
 [At] Spa, I did my first podium in FIA Formula 3.
 For me, I always like to go there.